-The Forge (72hr field operation and culminating event).
+Week 9: The Forge (72hr field operation and culminating event).

-Forge Recovery, Graduation, and Ship Operations (Transportation to AIT).
+Week 10: Forge Recovery, Graduation, and Ship Operations (Transportation to AIT).

-Blue Phase Frequently Answered Questions
+Blue Phase Frequently Answered C

 When will my Soldier ship to AIT?
 Will my Soldier be able to take some leave before AIT?
-All Soldiers will ship to their AIT on the Friday after graduation.
-Except for emergency situations, Soldiers are not authorized leave until they complete their AIT.
-If Soldiers are at AIT over the winter holidays, they may be eligible to take Block Leave.
+All Soldiers will ship to their AIT on the Except for emergency situations, Soldiers are not authorized leave until they complete their AIT.
+If Soldiers are at AIT over the wint eligible to take Block Leave.
 However, this will be determined by their new (AIT) unit.